Asparagus Cordon Bleu

 Recipe Ingredients:

-Here’s everything you’ll need to make this asparagus recipe along with how to prep.
+Here’s everything you’ll need to make this asparagus recipe.
 See the recipe card below for the exact quantities.

 Photo of ingredients for Asparagus Cordon Bleu in glass bowls.